--Face masks for all are required on bus rides, except among exempt individuals, with such masks provided to those who are not wearing them before boarding.
+-Face masks for all are required on bus rides, except among exempt individuals (with such individuals distanced from the remaining students where possible), with such masks provided to those who are not wearing them before boarding.

--Cleaning protocols must be utilized to properly clean and disinfect between use, but mindful of the need to include measures to prevent harmful human exposure to chemicals, with logs kept to track these efforts.
+-Daily cleaning protocols must be utilized to properly clean and disinfect, but mindful of the need to include measures to prevent harmful human exposure to chemicals, with logs kept to track these efforts.